fbacchella/fiorun/README.md

 fiorun can be run accross reboot, if the kernel must be reset, modules unloaded.

 The action `reboot` is used for that, it takes no argument.
 It will use a file to store the current step and restart at the next one.
-One should add `-S .../fiorun.skip` to command line arguments
+One should add `-S .../fiorun.skip` to command line arguments.
+The argument fast can be used to make a faster reboot, using `kexec`